intel/pepc/docs/pepc-topology.rst

 topology values (e.g., package number) are replaced with "?".

 **--cpus** *CPUS*
-   Specify CPUs to display topology information for.
-Accepts individual CPU numbers or ranges, e.g., '1-4,7,8,10-12' for CPUs 1 to 4, 7, 8, and 10 to 12.
-Use 'all' to include all CPUs.
+   The list can include individual CPU numbers and CPU number ranges.
+For example, '1-4,7,8,10-12' would mean CPUs 1 to 4, CPUs 7, 8, and 10 to 12.
+Use the special keyword 'all' to specify all CPUs.

 **--cores** *CORES*
-   Specify cores to display topology information for.
-Accepts individual core numbers or ranges, e.g., '1-4,7,8,10-12' for cores 1 to 4, 7, 8, and 10 to 12.
-Use 'all' to include all cores.
-This option requires the '--package' option, as core numbers are relative to the package.
+   The list can include individual core numbers and core number ranges.
+For example, '1-4,7,8,10-12' would mean cores 1 to 4, cores 7, 8, and 10 to 12.
+Use the special keyword 'all' to specify all cores.
+This option has to be used with the '--packages' option, because core numbers are relative to the package.

 **--modules** *MODULES*
-   Specify modules to display topology information for.
-Accepts individual module numbers or ranges, e.g., '0,2-5' for modules 0, 2, 3, 4, and 5.
-Use 'all' to include all modules.
+   The list can include individual module numbers and module number ranges.
+For example, '0,2-5' would mean module 0 and modules 2, 3, 4, and 5.
+Use the special keyword 'all' to specify all modules.
+Note, unlike core and die numbers, module numbers are absolute.

 **--dies** *DIES*
-   Specify dies to display topology information for.
-Accepts individual die numbers or ranges, e.g., '0-3,5' for dies 0 to 3 and die 5.
-Use 'all' to include all dies.
-On some systems, die numbers are globally unique, while on others they are relative to the package.
-In the latter case, this option requires the '--package' option.
+   The list can include individual die numbers and die number ranges.
+For example, '0-3,5' would mean dies 0 to 3, and die 5.
+Use the special keyword 'all' to specify all dies.
+On some systems, die numbers are globally unique, while on other systems they are relative to the package.
+In the latter case, this option has to be used with the '--packages' option.

 **--packages** *PACKAGES*
-   Specify packages to display topology information for.
-Accepts individual package numbers or ranges, e.g., '0,2-4' for package 0 and packages 2 to 4.
-Use 'all' to include all packages.
+   The list can include individual package numbers and package number ranges.
+For example, '0,2-4' would mean package 0 and packages 2 to 4.
+Use the special keyword 'all' to specify all packages.

 **--core-siblings** *CORE_SIBLINGS*
-   List of core sibling indices (CPUs sharing the same core).
-Specify individual indices or ranges.
-   For example, if a core includes CPUs 2 and 3, index '0' refers to CPU 2, and index '1' refers to CPU 3.
-This option applies only to online CPUs, as Linux lacks topology details for offline CPUs.
-   If CPU 2 is offline, index '0' refers to CPU 3.
+   Core siblings are CPUs sharing the same core.
+The list can include individual core sibling indices or index ranges.
+For example, if a core includes CPUs 2 and 3, index 0 would mean CPU 2 and index 1 would mean CPU 3.
+This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
+In the example with CPUs 2 and 3, if CPU 2 was offline, then index 0 would mean CPU 3.
 On Intel processors with hyper-threading, this is typically used to offline hyperthreads.

 **--module-siblings** *MODULE_SIBLINGS*
-   List of module sibling indices (CPUs sharing the same module).
-Specify individual indices or ranges.
-For example, if a module includes CPUs 4, 5, 6, and 7, index '0' refers to CPU 4, index '1' to CPU 5, and index '4' to CPU 7.
-This option applies only to online CPUs, as Linux lacks topology details for offline CPUs.
-In the example, if CPU 5 is offline, index '1' refers to CPU 1.
+   Module siblings are CPUs sharing the same module.
+The list can include individual module sibling indices or index ranges.
+For example, if a module includes CPUs 4, 5, 6, and 7, index 0 would mean CPU 4, index 1 would mean CPU 5, index 2 would mean CPU 6, and index 3 would mean CPU 7.
+   This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
+In the example with CPUs 4, 5, 6, and 7, if CPU 5 was offline, then index 1 would mean CPU 6, index 2 would mean CPU 7, and index 3 would be invalid.

 **--order** *ORDER*
    By default, the topology table is sorted by CPU number.
 Use this option to sort by core, module,